Home > Business > Marketing communication > Metavers and marketing: what practices are needed to address societal and environmental issues?

 • hyperconnection

-• addiction and long-term isolation
+• long-term addiction and isolation

 Practices to adopt